sruthiv98/RagaClassifier/index.md

 # Model

 Once these features were extracted we were able to process them into features that are usable within a model.
 This involved using a multi-label binarizer to one-hot encode the scales we had generated with the top 7 most frequently played/sung notes in each raga.
 We multiplied these one-hot encodings with the frequency with which each of these notes were played or sung.
 We then used these features to classify an “unseen” dataset with a Naive Bayes classifier.
+We trained our model on 19.5 minutes of training data and 10.5 minutes of testing data per raga.

 # Results